gabrielleford/mealPrepMarketClient/README.md

 # Meal Prep Market

-Server for Meal Prep Market app.
+Client for Meal Prep Market app.
 Users can sign up to sell their meal prep services or as a customer interested in purchasing prepped meals.

 Technology Used:
               React, TypeScript, HTML 5, CSS 3